indranilsinharoy/iutils/README.txt

-This is a collection of my utility programs.
-The programs are not meant to be polished, but workable.

-I update this repo regularly @ Bitbucket (a private repo), and from time to time update the public repo @ Github.
+Collection of my Python utility programs that I use in my own research work.

+The code here is not meant to be release quality, but they are workable, and I strive to write as well as I can.
+I also try to revisit the code from time to time to improve the quality.

-All code, if not exclusively stated in the individual file, are licensed under MIT license.
+All programs, if not exclusively stated in the individual file, are licensed under MIT license.

+Please feel free to use it if you find any of them useful for your own work.

+Both performance and general accuracy of the code is not guaranteed.

 Indranil Sinharoy.